komura-crm/donaldboulton/src/content/posts/first-post.md

 ---
 template: blog-post
-title: Book Shelf
+title: First Post
-path: /book-shelf
+path: /posts/first-post
-date: 2019-07-10T00:00:00.000Z
+date: 2019-07-10 10:00
-description: sdasd
+description: Add Anything
 tags:
   - Book
   - gaming
-featuredImage: ../../images/avery-klein-c_drtsnboqa-unsplash.jpg
+featuredImage: ../../images/bench-accounting-nvzvopqw0gc-unsplash.jpg
 ---

 Uh, is the puppy mechanical in any way?
 Maybe I love you so much I love you no matter who you are pretending to be.
 If rubbin' frozen dirt in your crotch is wrong, hey I don't wanna be right.
 I found what I need.
 And it's not friends, it's things.